In this blog

 7. Ulta

 As a household name in the United States, Ulta Beauty bridges physical retail and digital commerce with finesse.
-Their online store is full of intuitive filters, brand showcases, and AI-driven product suggestions.
+Their online store features intuitive filters, brand showcases, and AI-driven product suggestions.

 Ulta's ecommerce sales have surged due to their use of loyalty rewards, buy-online-pickup-in-store (BOPIS) services, and community-driven product reviews.
 Their platform offers trend-based shopping sections, from skincare to makeup, keeping online shoppers engaged and informed.